smart-leds-rs/ws2812-spi-rs/README.md

 - Is everything white?
 This may stem from an spi peripheral that's too slow or one that takes too much time in-between bytes

+- are you using the `--release` compiler flag?

+  The timing of each byte passed over SPI is very sensitive, and running code compiled without full optimizations can throw off your timing.
+Always use either `--release` flag with your `cargo <command>`, or alternatively set `[profile.dev] opt-level = "3"` To ensure timing matches what your programmed.
+A dead giveaway of this is when all pixels go full brightness for every color.

 When opening an issue about wrong/strange data, it would help if you include your code (of course) and a capture of MOSI & SCK from an oscilloscope/a logic analyzer.